Is Taiwan whisky headed for global domination?

 Since then, King Car has diversified, selling everything from shrimp and orchids to bottled water and whisky, pushing Tien-Tsai into Forbe's 2016 list of "Taiwan's 50 Richest."

-"To go from insecticide to something to drink is very difficult," says Yu-Ting, smiling.
+"To go from insecticide to something to drink is very difficult," says Lee, smiling.

 Lee Yu-Ting, CEO of the umbrella company, King Car Group